-The Group measures goodwill as the excess of the cost of an acquisition and the fair values of any previously held interest in the acquiree over the fair value of the identifiable assets acquired and liabilities assumed at the acquisition date.
+The Group measures goodwill as the excess of the aggregate fair value of the consideration transferred, the amount of any non-controlling interests in the acquiree and any previously held interest in the acquiree over the fair value of the identifiable assets acquired and liabilities assumed at the acquisition date.
 When the excess is negative, a bargain purchase gain is recognised immediately in profit or loss.